Categories

 Public Info

-Union County – Veterans and active duty military personnel are reminded to take part in Union County’s Veterans Job Fair and Resource Event on Thursday, May 30th from 9a.m. to 1p.m. at VFW Post 2230 located at 33 S. 21st St in Kenilworth.
+Union County –The Union County Board of Chosen Freeholders is pleased to announce that County of Union will host a Veterans Job Fair on Thursday, May 30th from 9:00 a.m. to 1:00 p.m. at VFW Post 2230, located at 33 South 21st Street in Kenilworth.

 Sponsored by the Union County Board of Chosen Freeholders, in connection with the Union County Department of Human Services, the Office of Veterans Affairs, One-Stop Career Centers and the New Jersey Department of Labor & Workforce Development the Job Fair is being offered free of charge to veterans, active duty military personnel, and their families.